PagerDuty/incident-response-docs/docs/after/post_mortem_template.md

 ---
 cover: assets/img/covers/post-mortem_template.png
-description: This is a standard template we use for post-mortems at PagerDuty.
+description: This is a standard template we use for post-mortems at GetYourGuide.
 Each section describes the type of information you will want to put in that section.
 ---
-This is a standard template we use for post-mortems at PagerDuty.
+This is a standard template we use for post-mortems at GetYourGuide.
 Each section describes the type of information you will want to put in that section.

 ---